Nominations are being sought for local heroes from across the Tees Valley’s Black and Minority Ethnic communities.

-The Tees Valley BME Achievement Awards – now in their 11th year – will once again recognise the wealth of achievement and talent across the area.
+This year’s BME Achievement Awards will once again recognise the wealth of achievement and talent across the area.

-The 2019 Tees Valley BME Achievement Awards – supported by awards partner Tees Valley Combined Authority – culminate in a glittering ceremony and dinner at Middlesbrough’s Jurys Inn hotel on Friday, September 20.
+This year’s Tees Valley BME Achievement Awards – supported by Tees Valley Unlimited and Middlesbrough College – culminate in a ceremony and dinner at the Middlesbrough (Thistle) Hotel on Friday, September 25.

-The event will be hosted by former Chief Crown Prosecutor Nazir Afzal, with keynote speeches from leading local figures, and special guests to be confirmed in the coming weeks.
+The evening will be chaired by Nazir Afzal and will feature a delightful Indian dinner as well as key speeches by leading local figures, with special guests will be confirmed in the coming weeks.

-Guests will enjoy a delicious Indian dinner and the presentation of the awards in categories ranging from Youth, Community and Business to Housing, Public Sector and Education.
+The highlight of the evening will be the presentation of the awards themselves, with categories ranging from Youth, Community and Business to Housing, Public Sector and Education.

-Other presentations will also be made to a Diversity Champion, Woman of the Year and the Lifetime Achievement Award, which will recognise sustained commitment to and support for BME communities.
+Presentations will also be made to a Diversity Champion and Woman of the Year, while a Lifetime Achievement Award will recognise sustained commitment to and support for BME communities.

 “The BME awards celebrate equality and diversity and that is something Middlesbrough College is firmly committed to.

 “This event gives us an opportunity to recognise some of the amazing people who devote time and energy to help make our communities better places for everyone.”

 Linda Edworthy, Director of Strategy and Investment with Awards Partner Tees Valley Unlimited, said: “The BME Achievement Awards are an important annual opportunity to put the spotlight on some truly inspirational achievements.

 “The BME community has a great track record of encouraging entrepreneurial spirit and recognising and celebrating business success, delivering jobs and driving economic growth across the Tees Valley.”